 Alpine County Winter Recreation Project

 - Forestdale Closure – Winter non-motorized designation for the Forestdale Creek area for most of the snow season.
-This area is located just east of Carson Pass on Highway 88.
+This is located just east of Carson Pass on Highway 88.

-- Red Corral Parking Area – Parking on Highway 88 in Hope Valley for access to a designated non-motorized area.
+- Red Corral Parking Area – Parking on Highway 88 in Hope Valley for access to designated non-motorized area.

 On the other side, the snowmobile community benefits included: